 Any person who wishes to act as a hawker, peddler or solicitor within the Town of Webster must obtain a Peddler’s Permit from the Town Clerk’s Office prior to engaging in soliciting door-to-door.
-Non-profit organizations, religious organizations distributing religious information, and political parties who are campaigning, are exempt from obtaining a peddler’s permit.
+Non-profit organizations* or religious organizations distributing information, and political parties who are campaigning, are exempt from obtaining a peddler’s permit.

 Peddling is governed in Webster by local law.
 The Town and Village have separate laws for peddling and soliciting within their boundaries.